ssxjuan/ssxjuan/README.md

 # 🖐🏻 About Me:
 🔭 SSr.
-Front-end — Centrex<br>🌱 Learning identification of usage patterns to improve workflow<br>🌟 See my work — https://dribbble.com/ssxjuan
+Front-end — Centrex<br>🌱 Learning identification of usage patterns to improve workflow<br>🌟 See my work on UX — https://dribbble.com/ssxjuan

 ## 🌐 Socials: